 Invisalign is the most well-known clear aligner brand.
 Treatment is monitored in person by a dentist or orthodontist, which means it is safer than at-home clear aligner treatment.
 Byte treatment is monitored remotely.

-With daily HyperByte use, you'll change your Byte aligners every week (with direction from your orthodontist).
+With daily HyperByte use, you'll change your Byte aligners weekly (with your orthodontist's direction).
 Remote checkups will occur every two weeks.

 You should only use your HyperByte for 5 minutes a day.

 Yes, Byte offers a premium aligner system that allows you to straighten your teeth while you sleep.
 You'll wear the aligners for a minimum of 10 hours a day (paired with 5 minutes of the HyperByte).